 - Do organize your sandboxes for testing/QA:

-- Consider 3rd party solutions for Release Management and other DevOps tasks (such as Copado, Flosum).
+- Consider third-party solutions for release management and other DevOps tasks.

-- APEX needs to be deployed from a lower environment and run through unit tests.
+- Apex code needs to be deployed from a lower environment and run through unit tests.

 - Don’t refresh a sandbox without telling everyone using that sandbox: